-In today’s CCENT/CCNA blog posting, we are going to look at a pretty complex subnetting question that is pretty typical of what you would see on the CCENT 100-101 exam or the composite CCNA 200-120 exam.
+In today’s CCNA blog posting, we are going to look at a pretty complex subnetting question that is pretty typical of what you would see on the CCNA 200-301 exam.
 What you will see here is a networking topology diagram that Cisco will provide to you on the exam with a base scenario of requirements to meet their desired design requirements.
 The key to this type of exam question is to make sure you read the question very carefully and look for keywords like fewest, least, most, less than, etc. As multiple answers may actually work, but only one will meet the exact requirements of the exam question.
 So let’s begin below where Cisco sets the stage with the introduction covering the exam question.

 Refer to the exhibit.
 All of the routers in the network are configured with the ip subnet-zero command.
 Which network addresses should be used for Link A and Network A with the fewest wasted ip addresses?
 (Choose two)